 Reducing risk of harm includes providing participants with non-pharmaceutical prevention methods already proven to be effective.
 Preliminary research could inform the standard of prevention proven to be effective in reducing transmission of the contagious agent, the risk of acquiring the agent, or the severity of the disease and mortality.
 The standard of prevention should be practically achievable in the local setting and should be reasonably accessible to those at risk of infection.

-After authorisation for emergency use of an investigational product the need for ongoing pharmacovigilance and safety evaluation is necessary without detracting from the mandate of SAHPRA, the regulatory authority.
+After authorisation for emergency use of an investigational product, the need for ongoing pharmacovigilance and safety evaluation is necessary, without detracting from the mandate of SAHPRA, the regulatory authority.

 RECs must act rapidly to evaluate reported side effects and whether to pause or terminate the use of the investigational product or recommend amendments to the information leaflet or make other interventions to minimise risk of harm to participants.